-Strikingly, despite the when maternal corticosterone shows the circadian pickIn line with these , in pregnant females heterozygous for a germline Hsd11b2 knockout allele (Hsd11b2+/-), Hsd11b2+/- fetuses, expressing low placental 11β-HSD2, did not present the impaired fetal cardiac phenotype observed in Hsd11b2-/- littermates that, in turn, expressed very low placental 11β-HSD2 (13,71). . in the presence of elevated corticosterone, i.e. in the evening or after the stress challenge, 11β-HSD2 is required to maintain fetal levels and its deficiency in transgenic mice, or failure to upregulate it in antenatally stressed female placentas, results in high fetal glucocorticoid exposure.
+Strikingly, despite the marked modulation of 11β-HSD2 by stress challenges and other antenatal conditions, placental-specific Hsd11b2 deletion lead to increased corticosterone levels only in the evening, when maternal corticosterone shows the circadian pick.
+In line with these findings, in pregnant females heterozygous for a germline Hsd11b2 knockout allele (Hsd11b2+/-), Hsd11b2+/- fetuses, expressing low placental 11β-HSD2, did not present the impaired fetal cardiac phenotype observed in Hsd11b2-/- littermates that, in turn, expressed very low placental 11β-HSD2 (13,71).
+These observations suggest that in the presence of low corticosterone levels a moderate Hsd11b2 reduction can be counterbalanced by redundant mechanisms, such as extensive CBG capacity and up-regulation of ABC transporters.
+However, in the presence of elevated corticosterone, i.e. in the evening or after the stress challenge, 11β-HSD2 is required to maintain fetal levels and its deficiency in transgenic mice, or failure to upregulate it in antenatally stressed female placentas, results in high fetal glucocorticoid exposure.

 Furthermore, mRNA for Abcc1 and Abcb1a placental transporters involved in glucocorticoid efflux, were upregulated after stress challenge in male placentas at gd 13.5.
 In turn, these changes were not significantly induced or absent in female placentas.
 Similar to our findings, placental Abcb1a was increased in response to glucocorticoid stimulation in mice (49).
-36by challenges largely
+Of note, in human and mouse Abcb1 holds high specificity for cortisol (the main circulating glucocorticoid in humans) and Abcc1 for corticosterone (43).
+In pregnant women, maternal distress was associated with reduced mRNA levels of ABCB1 in placentas of female but not male offspring (36), showing a sex specific vulnerability analogous to the one observed in the present work for Abcc1 expression.
+These findings highlight the relevance of investigating Abcc1 regulation in mouse placenta by antenatal stress challenges, which has been largely neglected in the past.
+Together, our data suggests that the sex-specific modulation of placental ABC transporters in stress may critically contribute to protect or confer vulnerability to fetal glucocorticoid exposure.